 Provide for More Efficient Communication between the EC and Others: Under the current procedures the EC communicates any questions or issues it has to applicant or its science advisors through written correspondence from the Registrar.
 The EC should be allowed to invite the applicant to answer questions at its meetings.
+In addition, the

-In addition, the chairperson of the expert review committee or a member of the Science Advisory Committee (SAC) knowledgeable about the particular issues raised by an application be present at the EC meeting to
+The report of the experts should be standardized; chairperson of the expert review committee or a When an application raises issues that go member of the Science Advisory Committee (SAC) beyond the expertise of the three reviewers, all knowledgeable about the particular issues raised SAC members should be given the opportunity by an application be present at the EC meeting to